 But if you planned to buy a home in neighboring DuPage County—not Cook County—you wouldn’t need to pay the debt in full to be approved for a conventional loan.

 With the payment plan in place, the IRS feels secure that you’re on a path to repayment.
-In the meantime, your lender is confident that the mortgage will be repaid, because the mortgage has been given the top spot in your debt repayment.
+In the meantime, your lender is confident that the mortgage will be repaid because the mortgage has been given the top spot in your debt repayment.

 Your lender will then add these documents to your file and contact the IRS, asking them to subordinate their tax lien and prioritize the mortgage debt in the top spot.
-If the IRS agrees, then you’re back on track for approval—even if you’re buying in the same county as your current lien.
+If the IRS agrees, you’re back on track for approval—even if you’re buying in the same county as your current lien.

-Step 4: Talk with your lender.
+Talk with your lender.